Creating Goals for 2020

 Goals can help you drive yourself, your ministry and your family further.
-With well-defined targets everyone in your circles will know what to shoot for and how to get there.
+With well-defined targets, everyone in your circles will know what to shoot for and how to get there.
+As a Christian illusionist team, we have goals for our ministry, our family lives, our spiritual lives, our education and much much more.
 With poorly defined goals, you will struggle to maintain equilibrium.

 It’s like riding a bicycle: When you’re pedaling fast, it’s easy to stay up.
 But once you slow down in, that’s when things start to collapse.